AndrewJBateman/node-sequelize-postgresql/README.md

 # :zap: Node Sequelize PostgreSQL

-* Node.js + Express used with Sequelize to perform Create, Read, Update & Delete (CRUD) operations on linked data tables in a PostgreSQL database
+* Node.js + Express used with Sequelize Object-Relational Mapping (ORM) to perform promise-based Create, Read, Update & Delete (CRUD) operations on linked data tables in a PostgreSQL database
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/node-sequelize-postgresql?style=plastic)